kudashevs/calculator-via-closure/README.md

 The validation of input arguments is implemented in the `checkValidArguments` function in the [calculator.php](src/calculator.php) file.

-The decomposition might look strange, and it is.
-But this is just an example on how we can use closures and assign a piece of behavior to a variable.
+**Note** The decomposition might look strange, and it really is.
+However, this is just a study case on how we can use a closure to assign some predefined behavior to a variable.

 ## Things to learn